8.3 - Child Support

 Stipulation

 Once the District CSP Office receives enough information to calculate presumptive child support as described above, the District CSP Office may contact the parties with the presumed child support amount to see if they would like to stipulate to the child support amount along with any judgments as discussed below.
-If so, the District CSP Office will draft a stipulation for the parties’ signature and file the stipulation along with an order for the District Court Judge to sign.
+If so, the District CSP Office will draft a stipulation for the parties’ signature and file the stipulated order for the District Court Judge to sign.

 Contested Cases